DevX-Dragon/Smart-USB-Hub/README.md

 Plug it in: If it doesn't smoke, you did it!

 ## BOM Base
-> The xlsx is alos in the root directory
+> The xlsx is also in the root directory

 If you're building this yourself, here is what you need to grab.
-I got most of my small parts from [duino.lk](https://www.duino.lk).
+I got my small parts from [duino.lk](https://www.duino.lk).
 WHich is a local-only for Sri Lanka.
 These components are THT which are easy to solder by yourself :D. Other components were ordered w/ PCBA.

 | Product Name | Quantity | Source Link | Price (USD) |
 | :--- | :---: | :--- | :--- |